23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (5) Packaging and repackaging of drugs.

-4. For the purposes of this chapter, and chapters 453 and 454 of NRS, pharmaceutical technicians may perform acts required to be performed by pharmacists, but only to the extent provided in regulations.
+5. For the purposes of this chapter, and chapters 453 and 454 of NRS, pharmaceutical technicians may perform acts required to be performed by pharmacists, but only to the extent provided in regulations.”

 639.240 Requirements for registration of pharmaceutical technicians.

-639.242 Registration of pharmaceutical technician in training; affidavit of managing pharmacist.
+639.242 Registration of pharmaceutical technician in training; grounds for denial of application for registration; expiration of registration; certification by managing pharmacist.

 639.250 Restrictions on supervision.

-639.254 Initial and biennial in-service training of pharmaceutical technicians working in or for pharmacy; substitution of continuing education for in-service training.
+639.254 Initial and biennial in-service training of pharmaceutical technicians working in or for pharmacy; maintenance of record by managing pharmacist; substitution of continuing education for in-service training.

 639.256 Program of training: Approval by Board; testing of pharmaceutical technician in training for presence of alcohol or drug.